London

 6. Just outside London

-- Rampion Offshore Wind Farm tours (not free).
+- Rampion Offshore Wind Farm tours (not free) - this is a rare chance to be on a boat in the middle of a wind farm.
 I had a great experience with Sussex Boat Trips.
 For contrast, see Beacon Hill Windmill after the boat tour.
 If you are passing through Brighton, Burnt Orange is a truly outstanding restaurant.

 - Kempton Steam Museum (not free) - visit on a steaming weekend to see a huge steam engine in operation.
 The two engines inside are very similar to the ones on Titanic, so you might have seen them before in documentaries.
 To reach the museum from Kempton Park train station, walk to the gate at (51.425604, -0.406294), you might need to call them to open the gate.